 Line - Peacock bass fishing in the Amazon requires braided line.
 Peacock's tough mouths call for a solid, stretch-free hookset.
 Great tensile strength is necessary to withstand their violent strikes.
 The need for casting accuracy demands a thin, light, flexible line.
 Monofilament's characteristics just do not serve this fishery.
 Even if you've never used braid before, don't worry, our guides know the knots and how to use the line.
 You'll quickly become comfortable.

 Braid Options - For spinning tackle, we recommend a quality thin braid such as Power Pro.
 Use at least 30 lb. test for medium and light gear.
 Lines of at least 50 lb. test are appropriate for your heavier gear.
 For baitcasting gear, a heavier test thin braid (50 or 65 lb. test Power Pro) is recommended .
 These will prove to be more resistant to backlashes and "digging in".
 A hint for new braid users.
 When tying your line onto your reel's arbor, place a small piece of electrical tape over the first turn of line.
 Subsequent wraps will dig into the tape and help to anchor the braid firmly onto the arbor.
 This will prevent the line from spinning on the spool and will assure that your drag works properly.
-Don't overdue the line strength.
+Don't overdo line strength.
 Thicker line makes casting more difficult and shortens casting distance.

 A Warning - Despite their high tensile strength, even these powerful lines will not allow you to out-muscle a peacock.
 Their explosive initial bursts will break these strong braids like sewing thread if your drag is not properly set.
 Even if your line survives the initial onslaught, something else is bound to give.
 Hooks will straighten, rods may explode or reels may disintegrate.
 Peacock bass just cannot be "horsed".
-Use a properly set drag (you must be readily able to manually pull out line) and use your angling skills to lead fish away from structure and slowly and steadily tire them out.
+Use a properly set drag (you must be readily able to manually pull out line) and use your angling skills to lead or sweep fish away from structure and slowly and steadily tire them out.

 Where to Buy - All of the individual items recommended here, as well as complete destination specific packages are available at www.Tackle-box.net or call 866 832-2987 or 866 431-1668 for assistance.
 Lower priced or higher value alternatives are also available.